 As an adult, Carl has worked primarily as a teacher, though he also has had some time in the newspaper business.
 He played basketball and taught volleyball for many years, but one-too-many sprained ankles forced him to give up both games.
-Carl still loves playing golf early on Sunday mornings at Jefferson Park, a classic old public golf course located on Beacon Hill in Seattle.
-Jefferson is the course on which Fred Couples learned to play.
-(Yes, Fred Couples learned the game on a public golf course.)
-Carl's handicap at present is 9.4.
-Now that he is retired, Carl goes to the gym every morning to do some light weight-lifting and spend some time on the elliptical machine.
+Carl still loves playing golf at various public courses in Seattle Carl's handicap at present is 12, which isn't bad for an old guy.

 Since Carl grew up in the Bay area, he is a long time Giants fan.
 His all-time favorite players are Willie Mays, Willie McCovey, and especially Juan Marichal.
 These days, as a long-time Seattle resident, he follows the Mariners, Seahawks, and UW Husky teams closely.

 Carl Deuker welcomes fan letters and will always write back.
 He prefers e-mail because he replies more quickly. firstname.lastname@example.org

 He will eventually get to regular mail, but that usually takes him longer.

 (There is a link to this email on the homepage of this website.)